NetApp/harvest/docs/configure-harvest-basic.md

 Collectors are configured by their own configuration files ([templates](configure-templates.md)), which are stored in subdirectories in [conf/](https://github.com/NetApp/harvest/tree/main/conf).
 Most collectors run concurrently and collect a subset of related metrics.
-For example, node related metrics are grouped together and run independently of the disk related metrics.
+For example, node related metrics are grouped together and run independently of the disk-related metrics.
 Below is a snippet from `conf/zapi/default.yaml`

-In this example, the `default.yaml` template contains a list of objects (e.g. Node) that reference sub-templates (e.g. node.yaml).
+In this example, the `default.yaml` template contains a list of objects (e.g., Node) that reference sub-templates (e.g., node.yaml).
 This decomposition groups related metrics together and at runtime, a `Zapi` collector per object will be created and each of these collectors will run concurrently.